OpenMDAO/OpenMDAO/ROADMAP.md

 models with 100's of components organized into 10's of groups in 10's of hierarchy layers

 Overall Goal: Rely heavily on data stored in the CaseRecorder for all visualization.
-This makes the visualization more portable (i.e. can share case db with other) and also makes it available after a model was run.
+This makes the visualization more portable
+(i.e. a case database can be easily shared with others who could not necessarily run your model) and also makes it available after a model was run.

 ## 1) Metamodel viewer

 ### Goal:
     - Allow users to inspect their MetaModel to check its accuracy/smoothness/etc
-    - Encourage greater use of OM MetaModel components
+    - Encourage greater use of OpenMDAO MetaModel components

 ### Potential Challenges:
-    - Current implementation based on Bokeh, and performance isn't as fast as we'd like yet
+    - Current implementation is based on Bokeh, and performance isn't as fast as we'd like yet
     - Some functionality requires live prediction from MetaModel instance, so we require a server process running in background.
       This means the functionality can't be built into the CaseRecorder